asibahi/asibahi.github.io/content/thoughts/2023-04-02-Linebreaking/index.md

 Note that these numbers for penalties are essentially arbitrary and you should try different values for different things.
 You can even have the user set them!

 Another thing of note is that sometimes a node can have more than one parent.
 In fact for the last breakpoint in the paragraph this is mandatory!
-So when you're building the graph, you might want to check if the child node you found is already recorded, and simply extend a new edge to it.
+So when you are building the graph, you might want to check if the child node you found is already recorded, and simply extend a new edge to it.

 ### Pseudocode